-- [] YES please indicate why:
+[ x ] YES - please indicate why: for the avoidance of doubt

-- [] NO

-- b.
+b.
 Particular method requested by the applicant (Art.
 5(1) b)):

 In circumstances where the / a Central Authority of your State, as a requested State, is in a position to assess the content and nature of the request for service based on the "Summary" section of the Model Form and where there is evidence that the addressee is fluent in the language in which the document to be served is written.
-Would your State then still insist, under Article 5(1) b that the document be translated into another language (i.e., one of the official languages of your State)?
+Would your State then still insist, under Article 5(1) b) that the document be translated into another language (i.e., one of the official languages of your State)?

-- [] YES please indicate why:
+[ x ] YES - please indicate why: for the avoidance of doubt

-- [] NO

 - c.
 Informal delivery (Art.
-5(2)):

-- [] NO translation requirement for informal delivery

-- 31) The Service Convention does not state how any translation of the documents to be served under Article 5(1) should be prepared or who should prepare it.
-According to your State, which law determines these issues?

-- [] The domestic law of the requesting State

-- [] The domestic law of the requested State

-- [] Both laws
+5(2)): - [] NO translation requirement for informal delivery - 28) The Service Convention does not state how any translation of the documents to be served under Article 5(1) should be prepared or who should prepare it.
+According to your State, which law determines these issues? - [ x] The domestic law of the requesting State - [] The domestic law of the requested State - [] Both laws